• Skip to primary navigation

 Instructions

-• Cook the dumplings in gently boiling water for 6 minutes.
-You do not need to flip the dumplings.
-The dumplings tend to stick to the bottom of the pot, loosen them with a fork, so they float to the surface.
+• You don't need to flip the dumplings.
+If they get stuck to the bottom of the saucepan, gently loosen them with a fork so they float to the top.

 Notes

-3. STORAGE: Place the remaining dumplings in a bowl, cover carefully with cling film and refrigerate for up to 4 days.
+• STORAGE: Place the remaining dumplings in a bowl, carefully cover with plastic wrap and refrigerate for up to 4 days.

-5. Only fresh strawberries are suitable for these dumplings, as frozen and canned ones contain too much liquid.
+• Only fresh strawberries are suitable for these dumplings, as frozen and canned strawberries contain too much liquid.

 Do you like the recipe?I would be happy for your feedback!
 Please, rate the recipe and share your opinion or questions in comments bellow.
 Thank you very much.